Generative models for decision-making under distributional shift: OR tasks under distributional shift and examples

-We train a continuous-time flow-matching model to generate outage vectors from the empirical distribution.
-Evaluation focuses on two features most relevant to scenario generation: the marginal distribution at each county and the dependence structure across counties.
-The learned model achieves the Maximum Mean Discrepancy (MMD) value of \(0.0150\) between real and synthesized data in the transformed 10-dimensional space.
-Figure~\ref{fig:power-marginal} reports representative marginal comparisons for Fulton, DeKalb, Clayton, and Rockdale counties, chosen to illustrate both high-volume and sparse outage regimes, as well as modest variation in fit quality across locations.
+Figure~\ref{fig:power-marginal} reports representative marginal comparisons for Fulton, DeKalb, Clayton, and Rockdale counties, chosen to span both high-volume and sparse outage regimes.
 Figure~\ref{fig:power-corr} compares the empirical and generated cross-county correlation structure.
 The generated samples reproduce the county-wise marginals reasonably well and capture the main pairwise dependence patterns, suggesting that the model can provide realistic multivariate outage scenarios for downstream planning rather than merely matching isolated low-dimensional summaries.